grip-on-software/data-gathering/README.md

   to add additional parameters, such as `--extra-index-url` for a private repository and `--process-dependency-links` to obtain Git dependencies.

 We recommend creating a virtual environment to manage the dependencies.
-Otherwise, add `--user` to the commands above if you do not have access to the system libraries, or do not want to store the libraries in that path.
-For the controller, a virtualenv must be created beneath `/usr/local/envs` (create this directory) named `controller` with the dependencies above.
+Make sure that `python` runs the Python version in the virtual environment.
+Another option is to add `--user` to the commands above if you do not have access to the system libraries, or do not want to store the libraries in that path.
+For the controller setup, a virtual environment must be created beneath `/usr/local/envs` (create this directory) named `controller` with the dependencies above.
 Next, continue with the following steps:

 - Configure the agent, controller or development environment using the settings and credentials files as explained in the [configuration](#configuration)